Reading and Language Arts:

 Our Math topics, will be on three dimensional shapes, exploring the teen numbers and combinations to ten.
 Then we will move on to Weight and Place Value Unit (How Heavy, Tens & Ones to Twenty, Addition & Subtraction Story Problems, Counting by Tens & Ones).

 Students will continue to practice writing sentences.
 Please review with your child at home that a sentence starts with a capital letter, has spaces between words and ends with a stop sign (period, question mark, exclamation point).
 We are trying to write more than one sentence.
 We are focusing on "does it make sense".
+PLEASE let them try to write their own sentences when doing the Friday writing homework.

-CHALLENGE QUESTIONS: Ask your child what does nonfiction mean?
+Ask your child what does nonfiction mean?
 What does a Table of Contents tell you?

 General Information- REMINDERS